ZURA-Dev/CardShuffleAndDuplication/README.md

-# CardShuffleAndDuplication
+# Card Shuffle Uniquity
-This project is based off the "you'll never get the same deck of cards twice", this is just for fun but my goal is to see how many times i will need to shuffle a deck of cards till i get a matching deck.
+This project is to bust the tale of whether its true that you can never get the same shuffle of cards as someone else.
+This project is just for fun, but I just want to see how many duplications I can get.